 Unlike other units, this one has only six sensors and is not expandable.

-- 【Suitable for 4-6 tires】: Real-time monitoring the temperature and pressure with high degree accuracy for 4-6 tires simultaneously and can automatically change the corresponding data, LCD display mode ensure the high resolution ratio and guarantee the high-definition and no splash screen condition.
+- 【Suitable for 4-6 tires】: Taking into account the needs of users in actual use, our tire pressure monitoring system is designed with 4/6 tire switching option, which can be used on a variety of models.
+Real-time monitoring the temperature and pressure with high degree accuracy and can automatically change the corresponding data, LCD display mode ensure the high resolution ratio and guarantee the high-definition and no splash screen condition.

 2. EEZTire RV Tire Pressure Monitoring System

 The pressure sensors continue to send signals even when monitor is not displaying data.

 The system monitor also provides audible alerts, meaning you will be alerted to a pressure change without having to constantly check the monitor.
 The unit also shows the temperature inside your tires.